trikesh32/NoImNotAHumanCheatEngineTable/README.md

 # NoImNotAHumanCheatEngineTable
-easy cheat for NINAH for detecting enemies

-Run the game (it doesnt work in main manu).
-Before use activate Mono feature after opening NoImNotAHuman.exe in cheatengine: CheatEngine -> Mono -> Activate mono features.
-Then load this table.
-When you are in dialogue with someone, press on record and in console will be wrote is them imposter or not, also is lists id's of imposters in your house.
-Deactivate and Activate again for new dialogue.

-Also, it doesnt work if its second run and e.g, so, if u ruined run, restart NINAH and activate cheat with instructions before.
+## Easy Cheat for NINAH: Enemy Detection

+## Usage:
+- This cheat only works in-game, not from the main menu.

+## Setup:

+- Open the game executable (NoImNotAHuman.exe) in Cheat Engine.

+- In Cheat Engine, enable Mono > Activate Mono Features.

+- Then, load this table.

+## How to Use:

+- When you are in a dialogue, activate cheat.

+- The console will log whether the character is an imposter and will also list the IDs of all imposters currently in your house.

+## Important Note:

+- The cheat may not work on a second playthrough or after a failed run.
+If it stops working, completely restart the game and reactivate the cheat using the steps above.